carterjbastian/platform_api_documentation/source/index.html.md

 We currently do not retry delivery on webhook events that are not delivered successfully, but you can retroactively pull a list of your events from the last month with the `platform/events/query` endpoint (documented below).

+Note that we use the `BILLABLE_EVENT_*` events to generate your monthly invoice.
+You can use these events to track or compute what your bill will be.

 # API Endpoints